 - 14.1.
 The purpose of hearing oral evidence is to enable fairer, more timely, more robust, and better-informed decision-making by the Investigating Committee. - 14.2.
 Oral complaints hearings are not formal legal processes, and the management of oral evidence will be a matter for the Investigating Committee to determine in accordance with what it believes to be the most effective way of conducting a proper investigation.
 Oral evidence may be taken face to face or virtually. - 14.3.
 The Investigating Committee may hear oral evidence from any witness from inside or outside the profession, including those witnesses proposed by the member under investigation. - 14.4.
 Where oral evidence is to be received, the Investigating Committee may make such arrangements, with the support of Head Office as may be reasonably required to enable this to be done fairly, without discrimination or prejudice to rights and without inconvenience to the witness, including taking evidence virtually. - 14.5.
 Each and every member of the Faculty called to give information will cooperate to the best of their abilities. - 14.6.
-The Investigating Committee will examine each witness separately without other people being present. - 14.7.
+The Investigating Committee will examine each witness separately and normally without other people being present.
+However, on advice of the Registrar, the Investigating Committee may permit the complainant and member concerned to be accompanied by another person or an intermediary if it is in the interests of fairness and equality to do so. - 14.7.
 The Investigating Committee may seek support and advice from the Registrar and Head Office in managing and administering the process of hearing oral evidence. - 14.8.
 No permanent audio or visual record will be made of oral evidence, but a temporary recording may be made for the purposes of the accurate processing of the evidence. - 14.9.
 A written note of the key points of evidence and any questions asked will be prepared by the Investigating Committee or by a member of Head Office staff (normally the Executive and Governance Officer) under the supervision of the Investigating Committee.